 |MAS414||Mathematical Modelling of Natural Systems|

-- Sturm-Liouville problems.
+- Sturm-Liouville problems

-- First order partial differential equations, method of characteristics.
+- First order PDEs, method of characteristics.

 - To be able to characterise systems of ordinary differential equation qualitatively.

 - To be able to solve second order ordinary differential equations with variable coefficients using various techniques

 - To be able to solve first order partial differential equations using the method of characteristics